marionkd/Portfolio/README.md

 - [User Guides](User%20Guides/) – Internal and client-facing training materials and help sheets
 - [SOPs](SOPs/) – Sample SOPs - an anonymised sample
-- [Assessments](Word%20Processing%20Assessment/) – The assessment in this folder was designed to assess the word processing ability of candidates.
+- [Assessments](Assessment/) – The assessment in this folder was designed to assess the word processing ability of candidates.
+- [Quick Reference Guides](QRG/) – Various QRGs in company template.

 # Key Applications
 | Category                | Tools & Technologies                                                                                      | Context / Usage                                                                 |
 |-------------------------|-----------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|